fluent/fluentd-docs-gitbook/plugins/filter/record_transformer.md

-# record\_transformer Filter Plugin
+# `record_transformer` Filter Plugin

 The `filter_record_transformer` filter plugin mutates/transforms
 incoming event streams in a versatile manner.
 If there is a need to add/delete/modify events, this plugin is the first filter to try.

+It is included in the Fluentd's core.

 ## Example Configurations

-`filter_record_transformer` is included in Fluentd's core.
-No installation required.

 ```
 <filter foo.bar>